albertony/wslkit/README.md

 ### Creating additional distribution

 You can install as many WSL distributions as you want, just make sure to give them a unique name and a separate directory for the disk image file.

+If you are using the VPNKit networking, you only need the full installation on one distro, since (in WSL2) all distros run in a single shared virtual machine.
+Any additional distros can make use of the same networking by just pointing the nameserver configuration to it.

 1. Create additional WSL distribution, this time with the Ubuntu 20.04 image.